Bhargavikunapa/ResumeWebpage/README.md

 # ResumeWebpage
 This is a webpage about me.
-I have used primarily used HTML and CSS.
+I have primarily used HTML and CSS.

 # Features to look out for:
 1. When you hover over images, I have added CSS elements to make them a little responsive.